Didisimmons/LILELI-QUIZ-GAME/read.md

 * Users should be able to readily comprehend our objective through our comics and meet people from various backgrounds.

-* Users may complete the 20-question questionnaire on sexual harassment and consent in order to determine the percentage of people who are aware of abuse and to give them with links to further educate them on Sexual Abuse and Consent.
+* Users may complete the 20-question questionnaire on sexual harassment and consent in order to determine the percentage of people who are aware of abuse and to give them links to further educate them on Sexual Abuse and Consent.

 ### User Goals